29.11.2024

 Trust is Good – Confidential Computing is Better!

-The planned introduction of electronic patient files is a milestone in the digitalisation of the German healthcare system.
-Patients and doctors will finally be able to manage health data centrally and digitally in cloud environments – a major step forward in terms of efficiency and user-friendliness.
-However, these opportunities also present major challenges: data protection and the security of sensitive information are becoming more important than ever.
-Confidential Computing is a pivotal element in meeting these requirements.
+The planned introduction of electronic patient files (ePA) marks a milestone in the digitalisation of the German healthcare system.
+Patients and doctors now finally have the opportunity to centrally and digitally manage health data in cloud environments – a significant step forward in terms of efficiency and user-friendliness.
+However, these opportunities also bring major challenges: data protection and the security of sensitive information are more in focus than ever before.
+A pivotal element in meeting these requirements is Confidential Computing.

-What is confidential computing?
+What is Confidential Computing?

 What makes it so secure?

-The special security of confidential computing is based on several aspects:
+The special security of Confidential Computing is based on several aspects:

 • Trusted Execution Environments (TEE): These trusted execution environments are secured by cryptographic methods and prevent unauthorised access – even by administrators.